jhancock532/Three-JS-Music-Visualiser/README.md

 __Part Three Complete!__ You can now edit how the visualiser looks and functions live while visualising music.
 From here, I developed the project further by adding springs on top of the circle.
 There is a lot of different possiblities for development with Three JS, I'm quite inspired by the [amazing range of examples](https://threejs.org/examples/) or the high quality [professional projects](https://threejs.org/).

+My code for part two looks like [this](https://codepen.io/jhancock532/pen/QxEeWg).
+Don't hesitate to leave any questions or suggestions, I'm sure there are improvements to be made to this tutorial.
+Thanks for reading.